adiguzelburak/kartaca-covid/README.md

 To run this application locally, follow these steps:

 1. Clone this repository: git clone https://github.com/adiguzelburak/kartaca-covid.git
-2. Navigate to the cloned directory: cd covid-19-tracker
+2. Navigate to the cloned directory: cd kartaca-covid
 3. Install the required packages: npm install
 4. Start the application: npm start
 5. The application will open in your browser.